amueller69/Law-School-Notes/Bar-Review/Property.md

   * Condemnation usually occurs through formal condemnation proceedings--initiated by the Government filing a condemnation action--where compensation is determined
     * Property owner can also contest the Government's exercise of eminent domain here (e.g., by challenging the purpose of the taking)
 * **Inverse Condemnation** - property owner sues government (asserting 5A rights) for just compensation where it has taken property or impaired its value/utility without going through formal condemnation proceedings
-  * Inverse condemnation action is initiated by the property owner instead of the government
+  * **Inverse condemnation action is initiated by the property owner** instead of the government
-  * As noted above, inverse condemnation not only applies where government physically seizes/occupies land or otherwise dispossesses person of the property, but also where a government action or policy causes the marketability or usefulness of the land to greatly depreciate (i.e., a **regulatory taking**)
+  * As noted above, inverse condemnation not only applies where government **physically seizes/occupies land or otherwise dispossesses** person of the property, but **ALSO** where a **government action or policy causes the marketability or usefulness of the land to greatly depreciate** (i.e., a regulatory taking)
-    * *Takings per se* - In the former case (physical invasion), Court can determine owner is entitled to just compensation without needing to go through any balancing tests
+    * **Takings per se** - In the former case (physical invasion), Court can determine owner is entitled to just compensation without needing to go through any balancing tests
       * Also applies when the effect of regulation is to cause property to lose *all* economic viability
-    * To determine whether inverse condemnation is applicable in the latter case (regulatory takings), courts attempt to determine whether the governments use or regulation of the property goes "too far".
+    * To determine whether inverse condemnation is applicable in the latter case -- so-called **regulatory takings** -- courts attempt to **determine whether the governments use or regulation of the property goes "too far"**.
 The "too far" test, as articulated in *Penn Central*, considers three factors:
       1. the nature of the government regulation (e.g., its purpose)
       1. the economic impact on the property
       1. the extent to which the regulation interfered with owners "reasonable investment-backed expectations"